KnowageLabs/Knowage-Documentation/functionalities-guide/FreeInquiry/ka_user_freeinquiry.rst

     QbE spatial dimensions.

 After a first selection of fields, it is possible to add calculated fields.
 Click on the **Add calculated** option available on the query editor area as shown by the blue arrow in Figure 9.11.
-Note that a wizard opens: you can use this editor to insert a new field obtained through a finite sequence of operation on the selected fields.The circles of :numref:`calculfldwizardspt` underline that the fields on which you can operate are the one previously selected via drag and drop (or by a simple click on the field).
+Note that a wizard opens: you can use this editor to insert a new field obtained through a finite sequence of operation on the selected fields.The circles of the next figure underline that the fields on which you can operate are the one previously selected via drag and drop (or by a simple click on the field).

 .. _calculfldwizardspt:
 .. figure:: media/image219.png